What on earth is a rock? (Apart from that thing you always trip over when walking out your front door?)

 The do's and don'ts of setting SMART Rocks

-If you’re like most leadership teams that run on EOS, you might stumble and trip a couple of times before you reach a productive rhythm with your Rocks.
+If you’re like most leadership teams, you might stumble and trip a couple of times before you reach a productive rhythm with your Rocks.

 Remember to stay consistent and keep trying.
 This quick list of Do’s and Don’ts can help you stay on track.

-- Don’t leave Rocks too long: Use weekly Level 10 Meetings™ to track your progress.
+- Don’t leave Rocks too long: Use weekly meetings to track your progress.

 - Don’t limit who uses Rocks: Accountability is company-wide — start scaling Rocks across the organization with a documented process everyone can access.